-13. Cool off at a FREE Long Island sprinkler park; favorites include Blumenfeld Family Park, Clark Street Playground, Andrew J. Parise Park, and Port Jefferson Harbor.
+13. Cool off at a FREE Long Island sprinkler park; favorites include Blumenfeld Family Park in Port Washington, Clark Street Playground in Long Beach, Andrew J. Parise Park in Cedarhurst, and Port Jefferson Harbor.

-18. The village of Farmingdale presents Live At Five on Main with live music, shopping, and more starting July 13.
+18. The Village of Farmingdale presents Live At Five on Main with live music, shopping, and more starting July 12.

 19. Lego fans can take part in a mini build each month at the Lego store in Garden City.